Margin of error: Concept

+Going by the Central limit theorem, the margin of error helps to explain how the distribution of sample means (or percentage of yes, in this case) will approximate a normal distribution as sample size increases.
+If this applies, it would speak about the sampling being unbiased, but not about the inherent distribution of the data.

 According to the 68-95-99.7 rule, we would expect that 95% of the results $p_1,p_2,\ldots$ will fall within about two standard deviations ($\plusmn2\sigma_{P}$) either side of the true mean $\overline{p}$.
 This interval is called the confidence interval, and the radius (half the interval) is called the margin of error, corresponding to a 95% confidence level.